-1 dose; and history of DTaP primary series or age-appropriate catch-up vaccination; Tdap given at Tdap ≥7 years may be counted, but a dose at age 11-12 is recommended if Tdap was given earlier as par of a catch-up schedule; Td or Tdap should be given if it has been ≥10 years since last Tdap 4 doses; fourth dose must be given on or after the 4th birthday and ≥6 months after the previous Polio dose or a fifth dose is required; 3 doses are acceptable if the third dose is given on or after the 4th birthday and ≥6 months after the previous dose Hepatitis B 3 doses; laboratory evidence of immunity acceptable; 2 doses of Heplisav-B given on or after 18 перациз в years of age are acceptable MMR 2 doses; first do ^{se} must be given on or after the 1 {st} birthday, and second dose must be given ≥28 IVIIVIK days after first dose; laboratory evidence of immunity acceptable 2 doses; first dose must be given on or after the 1st birthday and second dose must be given ≥28 Varicella days after first dose; a reliable history of chickenpox or laboratory evidence of immunity acceptable Grade 7-10: 1 dose; 1 dose MenACWY (formerly MCV4) required; Meningococcal B vaccine is not required and does not meet this requirement MenACWY (formerly MCV4) Grade 11-12: 2 doses; second dose MenACWY (formerly MCV4) must be given on or after the 16th birthday and ≥ 8 weeks after the previous dose; 1 dose is acceptable if it was given on or after the 16th birthday; Meningococcal B vaccine is not required and does not meet this requirement
+1 dose; and history of DTaP primary series or age-appropriate catch-up vaccination; Tdap given at ≥7 years may be counted, but a dose at age 11-12 is recommended if Tdap was given earlier as part of a catch-up schedule; Td or Tdap should be given if it has been ≥10 years since last Tdap 4 doses; fourth dose must be given on or after the 4th birthday and ≥ 6 months after the previous dose or a fifth dose is required; 3 doses are acceptable if the third dose is given on or after the 4th birthday and ≥ 6 months after the previous dose 3 doses; laboratory evidence of immunity acceptable; 2 doses of Heplisav-B given on or after 18 years of age are acceptable 2 doses; first dose must be given on or after the 1st birthday, and second dose must be given ≥28 days after first dose; laboratory evidence of immunity acceptable 2 doses; first dose must be given on or after the 1st birthday and second dose must be given ≥28 days after first dose; a reliable history of chickenpox or laboratory evidence of immunity acceptable 1 dose ; this dose must be given on or after the 10th birthday.
+Meningococcal conjugate vaccine, MenACWY (formerly MCV4) and MenABCWY, fulfill this requirement; monovalent meningococcal B (MenB) vaccine is not required and does not meet this requirement 2 doses ; second dose MenACWY (formerly MCV4) must be given on or after the 16th birthday and ≥ 8 weeks after the previous dose; 1 dose is acceptable if it was given on or after the th 16th birthday.
+Meningococcal conjugate vaccine, MenACWY (MCV4) and MenABCWY, fulfill this requirement; monovalent meningococcal B (MenB) vaccine is not required and does not meet this requirement